yunkz5115/Multi-Tone-Masking-Awareness-Training-fMRI-adaption/README.md

 We provided a TR trigger simulator based on AutoHotKey Dash, install through https://www.autohotkey.com/.
 To enable simulated TR trigger, download AutoHotKey and enable MRI_Trigger_Simulator.ahk by double clicking, then press ctrl + 8 to enable / disable trigger simulator.
+TR is 2s (hard coded), to change simulated TR, change in MRI_Trigger_Simulator.ahk with notebook.
+In row SetTimer PressT, X ; replace X into the time you would prefer (unit: ms).

+Run generate_example_stim_main.m to write an example stimulation sound with target frequency at 1196Hz.

 Hope you enjoy!